The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 Guess I knew who was filing the complaints against me.

 I didn’t like this coincidence.
-Jakob hones in on him like he knows him, and now here he was, trying to get Jakob’s “old lady” charged with assaulting a fake guard?
-If he was management, there was no way he didn’t know the guard was fake.
-Was I looking at the mastermind behind this whole operation?
+Jakob honed in on this guy like he knew him, and now here he was, trying to get Jakob’s “old lady” charged with assaulting a fake guard.
+I’d thought he could be a doctor at first sight, but Officer Sanders said it was management making the complaint.
+If he was management, there was no way he didn’t know that guard was fake.
+Had I just laid eyes on the mastermind behind this whole operation?

-The more I thought about it, the more I began to suspect that I was.
+The more I thought about it, the more convinced I became that I had.
 Everything fit.
-Who else but management at Magnolia could have inserted fake guards into the building?
+Who else but management could have inserted fake guards into Magnolia?
 Who else had the power to cover up what was happening there?
+Who else would be so angry at me for busting up their little drug operation that they looked like they wanted to murder me?

 Katherine noticed my distraction.
-Her head swiveled, following my gaze, and she leaned in as we walked.
-“Do you know him?”
+She leaned in as we walked.
+“You okay?”

-There were too many sets of ears around us, so I didn’t feel safe saying anything else about my suspicions.
-We fell quiet again and followed the cop to a desk halfway into the room, pressed right up against a wall.
+There were too many sets of ears around us, and I didn’t feel safe saying anything about my suspicions.
+We fell quiet again and followed the cop to a desk pressed right up against the back wall.

 I sat there throughout it all and kept my happy mouth shut.
 Whatever Liam Larson was paying Katherine, it wasn’t enough.